REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

 - `dimensions`: a list of length, width, and height for a `box`, the radius for a `sphere`, and the scaling factor as a list of 3 numbers for an `object`.
 - `xyz`: the position of the object
 - `rpy`: the orientation of the object
+- `frame`: the reference frame against which the object pose is measured, where null implies the world frame

 Every collision object will project its position and rotation as its own custom reference frames.